By William Bruce

 Discretionary earnings are the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
 Another way to define discretionary earnings is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
 It is the amount of cash left over after only the necessary expenses that is available for (1) owner’s remuneration, (2) return on investment and (3) debt service, if any.

+Here’s an article explaining the subject in more detail.
 If you’re not sure of how to calculate discretionary earnings, an accountant or professional business broker can compute it for you.

 Practically all retail businesses will appraise for somewhere between 1.5 to 3 times discretionary earnings plus inventory at cost.
 Exactly where in this range that a specific business will fall depends on the size and type of the retail shop plus its revenue trends.